These two flirting styles are better suited to introverts who crave genuine, long-lasting connections.

-When I first started looking for love, I noticed that one of my friends who I always saw getting dates had the opposite personality that I had.
+When I first started looking for love, I noticed that one of my friends who I always saw flirting and getting dates had the opposite personality that I had.
 He was very extroverted and loved to surround himself with people all the time.
-When he talks to women, he is aggressive and makes the conversation overtly sexual very quickly.
+When he flirts with women, he is aggressive and makes the conversation overtly sexual very quickly.

 That’s not me at all.
-I’m introverted, reserved, and gentle.
+I’m introverted, and my flirting is reserved and gentle.
 After watching my friend succeed seemingly all the time while talking to women, I started to become afraid that I would have to change my personality to be more like his if I ever wanted to get a girlfriend.

 I tried to behave more like my extroverted friend.
 However, I didn’t achieve any success, even though I was basically doing the same things he was.
 I also felt like I was acting — not being the real, true me — by going against my personality.

 Introvert dating shouldn’t be this hard.
 What was I doing wrong?